Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 In the top plot of Figure \ref{fig:obssys:allniihasigwithhist} we show the \ha\ flux weighted histogram of velocity dispersion for all 956 high-S/N ($>$3) components in high EW fibers ($>$7\AA) in all of the observed systems.
 Most of the \ha\ flux from our sample is emitted at velocity dispersions below 90 km/s, which has two peaks that may correspond to normal and turbulent star formation.
 There is also a small bump in the \ha\ flux around the velocity dispersion of $\sim 160$ km/s.

-Combining the available information of \nii/\ha\ and width of emission line, we use plots of \logniiha\ vs. velocity dispersion to separate the shocked regions from the star-forming ones.
-Based on the curve suggested by \cite{Kewley:2006ib} for separating star-forming galaxies from composites, spectra with \logniiha$<$-0.2 are more likely to be star-forming, and spectra with \logniiha$>$-0.2 are more likely to be composite or AGN. \cite{Rich:2014ib} argued that extra-nuclear composite-like spectra may be due to shocks.
-On the other hand, for velocity dispersion, \cite{Rich:2015kf} proposed a limit of 90 km/s to separate star formation and shocks.
-Like the limit of line-ratio, this limit is not rigid.
-On the low end, components are more likely to be star-forming, and on the high end the opposite is true.
-In \cite{Mortazavi2018HMice}, we used the plot of \logniiha\ vs. velocity dispersion for separating emission lines observed in the Mice galaxies.
-We divided the emission line components visually into three groups.
+As our observations of were carried out only in red band at a relatively high velocity resolution, similar to \cite{Mortazavi2018HMice} we combine the available information of \nii/\ha\ and width of emission line, we use plots of \logniiha\ vs. velocity dispersion to separate the shocked regions from the star-forming ones.
+In \cite{Mortazavi2018HMice} We divided the emission line components visually into three groups.
 The lines separating these groups are plotted in the lower panel of Figures \ref{fig:obssys:allniihasigwithhist}, as well as Figures \ref{fig:obssys:sep_sig_NHa} and \ref{fig:obssys:lratio_sig_NHa}.
 Group 1 has low \nii/\ha\ and low velocity dispersion.
 Both criteria indicate that Group 1 components are likely to be emitted from the star-forming regions.
-In \cite{Mortazavi2018HMice}, we used these components to produce the \ha\ velocity map that was in excellent agreement with HI velocity map of the Mice galaxies.
-Also, using the [O III] and H$\beta$ lines obtained from the CALIFA data of the Mice \citep{Sanchez2016CALIFASurvey} we showed that these components are indeed in the star-forming regions of the BPT diagram \citep{Kewley:2006ib}.
 Group 2 components have both higher \nii/\ha\ and velocity dispersion, suggesting that shocks are their likely source of ionization.
-Again, In \cite{Mortazavi2018HMice}, we used CALIFA data to show that the components of this group are more likely to be in the composite and AGN regions of [N II] BPT diagram.
 Group 3 components have high velocity dispersion, but relatively lower \nii/\ha.
 In \cite{Mortazavi2018HMice}, we took them as overlapping unresolved components of Groups 1 and 2.
 In this work, however, we consider Group 3 components as shocks along with Group 2.
 In most of the maps of \nii/\ha\ in Figure \ref{fig:obssys:niihacollage}, we find Group 3 components in extra-nuclear regions, where it is less likely that they originate from multiple unresolved velocity components.
 Moreover, by visually inspecting the emission lines, we confirm that most of them are indeed single high velocity dispersion components originated at shocks.

 We take Group 1 as star-forming regions and Groups 2 and 3 as shocked gas.
 Selection of star-forming regions is fairly conservative, but for shocks one should keep in mind that high low-ionization line ratio or broad emission line can be the result of other ionizing processes such as hard AGN UV/X-ray emission and post-AGB stars \citep{Belfiore:2016dv}.
 In \S \ref{sec:obssys:ionization:niihamaps} we will discuss how shocks are established as the source of ionization using the \nii/\ha\ maps of Group 2 and 3 components.